Frequently Asked Questions [re: World Religions Conference]

 Q-17: Do you provide invitation letter for international delegates?

 The list of religions chosen to have representation has a multitude of criteria.
 In order to accommodate the event within a reasonable time in one day, only a certain number of religions can be included.
 The general principle adopted by the organizing committee of the World Religions Conference is to include religions that have significant representation of followers in the region and within Canada in general.
 Other criteria used is (a) to include religions that are "established" religions of the world; (b) religions that are understood as separate "religions" around the world; and (c) religions whose followers have houses of worship in the region of Wellington and Waterloo.
 Denominations or sects of faiths are not considered separate religions and only "one" denomination or sect of a religion is chosen to represent a religion.
 In all fairness to those who do not subscribe to any religion or to the existence of God, representation from a Atheist philosopher is also included.
+A date is announced on this website many months in advance for Call for Speakers.
+Organizations are invited to submit nominations.
+If nominations for a particular group is not received within the deadline the religions representation is typically dropped from the list.

 Speakers are selected after a vigorous selection criteria.
 Initially, partner organizations and faith groups who have agreed to participate in the conference are requested to make their selection and recommendations of the speakers representing the respective faiths.
 This selection is presented to the World Religions Conference Organizing committee.
 The committee reviews the background, qualifications and general popularity of the speakers.
 Speaker who are renowned among their respective faith communities, and those who are considered at least a reasonable authority to represent the faith are chosen.
 Speaker must agree to comply with the terms and conditions of the conference.
 These terms for speakers are can be viewed here.